TwoRavens/TwoRavens/local_install.md

 ### Create a django superuser (optional)

-This should only be used in local (laptop) test environments as the password is public.
+This should only be used in local (laptop) test environments.
+After running the command, the admin password will be printed on the screen.

   ```
   fab create_django_superuser